andre-maree/Microflow/README.md

 Microflow is more than just an "if-else" based workflow engine.
 Very complex workflows can be executed.
 The major benefit Microflow provides over Durable Functions, is that workflows can be created and modified externally and then be upserted as Json - all aspects of workflow editing can be done and then executed without any code deployments.

 One instance of Microflow can store many Json defined workflows, and execute these workflows in parallel without impacting each other.
 Every workflow can also run as a singleton or as many parallel instances.
-Auto scaling will ensure that there is always enough resources.
+Auto-scaling will ensure that there is always enough resources.

 A Microflow workflow is a list of steps, with each step having children steps.
 Each step can call an http endpoint via get or post.
 Children steps will wait for all its parents to complete before executing.
 Each step has a Callout property to be set as the external micro-service call url.